Hi there!

 A longitudinal study in 2012, involving neuroimaging of healthy and depressed preschool children, showed that the more nurturing mothers were towards their children, the greater their hippocampal volume became.
 The positive effect of maternal support was greater in healthy children and a similar response has been shown for the amygdala.
 These findings provide prospective evidence of the beneficial effect of early supportive parenting experiences on healthy brain development.

-Because it trains children to believe that their needs don’t matter.
 When we ignore a baby’s communication, they learn that their needs don’t matter.
 Babies who learn this lesson early in life are predisposed to experiencing insecure attachment, which can lead to a myriad of negative mental and emotional outcomes.

 If we teach our children that, as parents, we’re unreliable in responding to their communication when they’re young, how likely are they to feel comfortable confiding in us when they’re being bullied at school?
 Or will they freely choose to come to us when they’re teenagers and feeling peer pressure to make choices that don’t feel right for them?

-Because babies believe they, themselves, are the source of their experience.
 Young children believe they, themselves, are the source of their own experience.
 How we treat our babies lays the foundation for the beliefs our kids will come to hold true about themselves for the rest of their lives.
 Babies can’t understand that we’re intentionally choosing not to respond to cries because an author recommended to leave them to cry for X number of minutes, so that they can learn to self soothe.
 From a baby’s perspective all they know is that they’re communicating a need and nobody is coming.

 If we repeatedly ignore our babies they’ll believe they’re not worthy of attention, comfort and affection.
 But if we shower them with unconditional love, they’ll believe they’re loveable, valued and worthy of healthy relationships.

-Because it sabotages the REAL path to teaching children how to self-soothe.
 Our children learn how to effectively regulate their own emotions through observation; by observing us modelling healthy emotional regulation.
 Nurturing close, connected and respectful relationships with our children when they’re young offers the greatest assurance that they will not only be able to self soothe when they’re neurologically able, but that they will develop empathy and healthy pro-social behaviour.

 ‘Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.’
 Marie Curie